Marsh McLennan: 2000-present

 In 2003, the company acquired Oliver Wyman, a management consultancy with a large financial services industry clientele.
-The acquisition served to transform MMC from a company known mostly for its insurance brokerage services into one with a full-fledged management consulting practice that competes with McKinsey, Boston Consulting Group, and others.

-In 2007, Marsh & McLennan sold its Putnam Investments mutual fund business to Power Financial Corp. for $3.9 billion in a divestment meant to focus the parent company on its risk and human capital businesses.
+In 2004, Marsh, the company's insurance brokerage unit, was embroiled in a bid rigging scandal that plagued much of the insurance industry, including brokerage rivals Aon and Willis Group, and insurer AIG.
+In a lawsuit, Eliot Spitzer, then Attorney General of New York, accused Marsh of not serving as an unbiased broker, leading to increased costs for clients and higher revenues for Marsh.
+In early 2005, Marsh agreed to pay $850 million to settle the lawsuit and compensate clients whose commercial insurance it arranged from 2001 to 2004.
+After the event, the company reorganized to focus on insurance services and consulting.

-Also in 2007, the company announced that its insurance brokerage unit, Marsh, had received the first license for a wholly owned foreign company to operate an insurance brokerage business in China.
+In January 2007, Marsh received the first license for a wholly owned foreign company to operate an insurance brokerage business in China.

 In May 2007, the company combined three Mercer consulting units - Mercer Delta Consulting, Mercer Oliver Wyman and Mercer Management Consulting - into Oliver Wyman.

+In August 2007, the company sold Putnam Investments to Power Financial for $3.9 billion to focus on risk and human capital businesses.

+In January 2008, Brian Duperreault was hired as CEO.

 In 2010, the company sold Kroll, its corporate intelligence and investigative unit, to Altegrity Inc. for $1.13 billion.
 Prior to this final deal and divestiture, Marsh & McLennan had been selling off smaller divisions within Kroll to further focus on its core risk and consulting businesses.

+John Doyle was president and CEO of Marsh from 2017–2022, before succeeding Dan Glaser as president and CEO of the parent company, MMC, as of January 1, 2023.

-In September 2018 the company agreed to acquire London-based Jardine Lloyd Thompson for £4.3 billion.
-The transaction was completed on 1 April 2019.
+In April 2019, the company acquired Jardine Lloyd Thompson for £4.3 billion.

-In July 2017, Marsh & McLennan Cos.
-Inc. was ranked first in Business Insurance's world's largest brokers list.